lintje/lintje.dev/src/_docs/rules/index.md

 For example, by default the "Green Check Mark" emoji `✅` has a width of two, while the "Woman Scientist" emoji `👩‍🔬` has a width of four columns.
 This is because the second emoji is a combination of the `👩` and `🔬` emoji.
 Normally they would both be counted towards the width even though only one emoji is rendered.
 This particular scenario is calculated and rendered properly as two columns in Lintje.

-The heart emoji `❤️`, and similar emoji, will only have a width of one column, this is by design as most other (terminal) apps–in which Lintje will print its output–will also render it with a width of one column.
+The heart emoji `❤️`, and similar emoji, will only count as a width of one column.
+This is by design.
+Most other (terminal) apps–in which Lintje will print its output–will also render it with a width of one column.

 [issues]: <%= site.metadata.issue_tracker %>